-The Motley Fool employs 47 of the world’s top stock analysts across seven offices located across the globe.
+The Motley Fool employs 47 of the world’s top stock analysts – with 700 employees in total – across 7 offices located across the globe.
 They research and identify the most significant opportunities for growth in the stock market.

-Motley Fool is one of the top financial companies in the marketplace, and they back their stock picks with in-depth research.
+Motley Fool is one of the top financial companies in the marketplace with over 1 million subscribers, and they back their stock picks with in-depth research.
 The Starter Stocks Report included with your subscription can help you build a strong portfolio from the ground up if you are new to investing.